The deadline for Charles Center summer research scholarship is noon on February 28, 2017.

 - One letter of recommendation

 - If you are working with human subjects in any way, exemption by the Student Institutional Review Board or the Protection of Human Subjects Commttee is required UNLESS your research falls under your faculty advisor's exemption through the PHSC.
 Ask your advisor to be sure before you begin the IRB process.
 Note that the IRB requires a significant amount of time to complete and requires that both you and your advisor successfully complete an online training module - do not begin it the day of the deadline!
 Your IRB protocol should be exempted by February 28, 2017.
 If you do not have exemption by that time explain where you are in the process in the your proposal.
 If, after reading the information on this page and reviewing the Power Point, you are unsure if you need exemption, email [[lmgrim, Lisa Grimes]].
+When completing the CITI training module, check our how-to guide for more information on the process.

 - If you plan to travel abroad for your research, the Charles Center requires you to purchase insurance for your time abroad.
 The Global Education Office at the Reves Center strongly recommends that you purchase Cultural Insurance Services International (CISI) insurance.
 Read more about CISI and how to purchase it from the Reves Center.